Donna Distefano for the Metropolitan Museum Store

 Distefano Creates Exclusive Jewelry Line for The Metropolitan Museum of Art Store in Celebration of The Costume Institute’s Spring 2018 Exhibition, Heavenly Bodies: Fashion and the Catholic Imagination

-May 7, 2018, New York City-- Master goldsmith and jewelry historian Donna Distefano created a series of exclusive jewelry collections for The Metropolitan Museum of Art Store in celebration of The Costume Institute’s upcoming exhibition Heavenly Bodies: Fashion and the Catholic Imagination, on-view at The Metropolitan Museum of Art from May 10 through October 8.
+May 7, 2018, New York City-- Master goldsmith and jewelry historian Donna Distefano created a series of exclusive jewelry collections for The Metropolitan Museum of Art Store in celebration of The Costume Institute’s exhibition Heavenly Bodies: Fashion and the Catholic Imagination, that was on-view at The Metropolitan Museum of Art from May 10 through October 8, 2018.

 Two of the three jewelry collections, Emblems of the Evangelists and Rosary Charms are directly inspired by pieces from The Met collection, meticulously represented in exact detail.
 The third, Hail Holy Queen, comprises a collection of rosaries based on signature designs that Distefano debuted on Italian runways in the 1990s.